4 min read

-As Boeing struggles to return the 737 Max to full production, the most significant ripple effect is being felt in the commercial aircraft sector.
+As Boeing struggles to return the 737 Max to total production, the most significant ripple effect is felt in the commercial aircraft sector.

 Analysts at AllianceBernstein point to the grounding of the 737 Max as the number one issue in the commercial aerospace sector and note that it has disrupted the entire supply chain.
-They note that Boeing has taken a $5.6 billion pre-tax provision to cover compensation that will be given to airlines and estimate the company will further recognize another $2.5 billion to $3.5 billion depending on the length of the grounding.
+In addition, they note that Boeing has taken a $5.6 billion pre-tax provision to cover compensation given to airlines and estimate the company will further recognize another $2.5 billion to $3.5 billion depending on the length of the grounding.

-Analysts at Jefferies, meanwhile, estimate cash flow outflow of $2.3 billion a quarter, including dividends, while 737 production is halted.
+Meanwhile, analysts at Jefferies estimate a cash flow outflow of $2.3 billion a quarter, including dividends, while 737 productions are halted.

 Companies throughout the sector–from Tui Group to Southwest Airlines–are feeling the impact as disclosed in their regulatory filings.

 Air Lease Corporation

 The AirLease Corporation faced major groundings and delays, as disclosed in its 10Q.
 “We expect that if the grounding continues for an extended time, or if there are significant Boeing 737 MAX delivery delays even after the grounding is lifted, some of our customers may seek to cancel their lease contracts with us,” the company said.
 The company said this, though, that it remains confident in the long-term prospects for the jet.